 Figure 3.
-The cumulative charge distributions (IC86.2011 to 2016) of all DOMs for the MinBias and BeaconLaunch datasets.
-The blue histogram shows the expected contribution from noise (found by subtracting the shape of the MinBias dataset from the BeaconLaunch dataset).
+The cumulative charge distributions of all DOMs for the MinBias and BeaconLaunch datasets.
+The blue histogram shows the expected contribution from noise.
+This was found by subtracting the shape of the MinBias dataset from the BeaconLaunch dataset.
 Left: The charge distributions for the standard WaveDeform settings.
 Right: The charge distributions for the modified WaveDeform settings.

-Fig. 3 (left) shows the charge distributions for the MinBias (black) and the BeaconLaunch 249 (red) datasets using the default settings of WaveDeform.
+Fig. 3 (left) shows the charge distributions for the MinBias (black) and the BeaconLaunch 255 (red) datasets using the default settings of WaveDeform.
 As mentioned in Sec.
-1.2, occasionally 250 a photoelectron will be coincident with the forced BeaconLaunch time window.
-These charges 25 populate a SPE distribution.
-Subtracting the shape of the MinBias charge distribution from the 252 BeaconLaunch dataset yields an estimate of the amount of electronic noise contamination (blue).
-253 The bin with the largest signal-to-noise ratio (SNR) above 0.1 PE was found to have and SNR of 254 0.0013.
+1.2, occasionally 256 a photoelectron will be coincident with the forced BeaconLaunch time window.
+These charges 257 populate a SPE distribution.
+Subtracting the shape of the MinBias charge distribution from the 258 BeaconLaunch dataset yields an estimate of the amount of electronic noise contamination (blue).
+259 The bin with the largest signal-to-noise ratio (SNR) above 0.1 PE was found to have a SNR of 260 0.0013.
 The SNR for the full distribution was found to be 0.0005.
-Fig. 3 (right) shows the same 255 data after lowering the WaveDeform threshold.
-Correspondingly, the bin with the largest SNR was 256 found to be 0.0017, whereas the total SNR was found to be 0.0015.
-257
+Fig. 3 (right) shows the same 261 data after lowering the WaveDeform threshold.
+Correspondingly, the bin with the largest SNR was 262 found to have a SNR of 0.017, whereas the total SNR was found to be 0.0015.
+263